lyndon025/playtested/src/content/article/2023-08-15-a-low-stress-pvp-shooter--first-impressions---protectors-shooter-legends.md

 ---
-title: "A low stress PvP shooter? | First Impressions - Protectors: Shooter Legends"
+author: lyndonguitar
+category: Review
-description: "Protectors: Shooter Legends is a free-to-play casual and bite-sized 4v4 multiplayer shooter that captures the essence of quick-paced battles.
+description: 'Protectors: Shooter Legends is a free-to-play casual and bite-sized 4v4 multiplayer shooter that captures the essence of quick-paced battles.
 Set in a futuristic world where humanity thrives after overcoming past struggles, players step into the shoes of unique heroes armed with distinctive guns and abilities.
-The game boasts a diverse range of exciting game modes and maps and offers 4v4 PvP shooting battles."
+  The game boasts a diverse range of exciting game modes and maps and offers 4v4 PvP shooting battles.'
+featured: false
 pubDate: 2023-08-15
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "protectors:-shooter-legends"]
+tags:
-featured: false
+- taptap
+- protectors:-shooter-legends
-thumb: ""
+thumb: ''
+title: 'A low stress PvP shooter? | First Impressions - Protectors: Shooter Legends'
 ---

 Protectors: Shooter Legends is a free-to-play casual and bite-sized 4v4 multiplayer shooter that captures the essence of quick-paced battles.
 Set in a futuristic world where humanity thrives after overcoming past struggles, players step into the shoes of unique heroes armed with distinctive guns and abilities.
 The game boasts a diverse range of exciting game modes and maps and offers 4v4 PvP shooting battles.